 AAMVA is committed to ethical and lawful behavior, and to acting professionally and fairly in all business dealings and relationships.
 We seek to maintain the highest ethical standards and to comply with all applicable laws and regulations.
 Vendors’ activities may influence AAMVA’s reputation and relationship of trust with our clients and employees, and as such we expect our vendors to maintain the same high standards of legal compliance and ethical commitment.

-We expect integrity – of our employees, our directors and our vendors – in all we do.
-We have a code of conduct for our employees and directors that describe the policies, procedures, and principles that they must follow.
+We expect integrity of our employees, our members, and our vendors in all we do.
+We have a code of conduct for our employees and members of our boards, committees, subcommittees, and working groups that describe the policies, procedures, and principles that they must follow.
 Likewise, this Vendor Code of Conduct (“Code”) incorporates the principles of lawful and ethical conduct that AAMVA expects of its vendors (and any of their subcontractors, collectively, “vendors”).
 AAMVA encourages its vendors to have their own code of conduct that addresses business conduct and practices and to maintain a hotline or other mechanism for vendor employees to report any allegations of misconduct on the part of the vendor.